First, we will review important topics like the job of a team leader, common teamwork issues, and challenges team leaders face.

 Team leaders know success starts with their team.

-For that reason, effective team leaders are aware and engaged in the success of individual team members.
+That is wy effective team leaders are aware and engaged in the success of individual team members.
 They remain involved in the team’s daily activities and progress.

 By recognizing problems early and offering insight, guidance, and direction, successful team leaders motivate everyone involved to stay focused on the group’s shared goals.